mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 Renat has not updated the stand-ups with any updates even after reminders

+* No challenge note means there have been no issues that day.

 # March 19th, 2024
 Team:
 - Demo’ed sprint 2 work